 That job was a payment software sales role, which was a bit random as I’ve never done anything like that before.

-I can’t say I enjoyed selling software 🙂 , but I was good at it.
-I think I may be a sales-person at heart, not the cheesy type, but the good one.
-I cut though the nonsense and get straight to the point, which many appreciate.
+I can’t say I enjoyed selling software :), but I was good at it.
+I think I may be a salesperson at heart, not the cheesy type, but the good one.
+I cut through the nonsense and get straight to the point, which many appreciate.

 Anyway, the sales job lasted for a year before I was made redundant.
 Not because I wasn’t good at my job, but because the company didn’t want to grow at the pace it was going.
 It was a family-run organization that had no ambition to become too big.

 I was happy about the redundancy.
 It was time for yet another change.

 In my endeavors to self-discovery, I was facing a problem: what to do next, work-wise?

 This sales experience was the only thing I had on my CV, but I didn’t want to do it anymore.

 I needed to figure out what work could I actually enjoy doing.

 Everyone around me seemed to know who they were and what they wanted.
 All I knew was that I love autonomy, independence, creating things, writing, performing, and inspiring people.
 But how to turn all of those things into one job title?